 First, you need a Type C Wireless Charging Receiver.
 We used the Nillkin Magic Tag USB C Qi Wireless Charger Receiver Chip (Short Version).

-Second, you need a slim case for your phone, if you don’t already own one.
-You can actually do without the case, and just stick the charging receiver to the back of your phone, but we recommend a case to protect the charger and your phone.
-We always recommend a protective case for your phone.
+Secondly, you need a slim case for your phone, if you don’t already own one.
+You can actually do without the case and just stick the charging receiver directly to the back of your Pixel but we recommend a case to protect both charger and phone.

-We like the Spigen thin-fit case for Pixel 2.
+We opted for the Spigen thin-fit case for Pixel 2.
 It costs £9.99 from Amazon UK or $11.99 from Amazon.com.
-It has a QNMP compatible slot, which will allow for the receiver, but you can use any thin case if you prefer as the receiver is so thin.
+It has a QNMP compatible slot, which will allow for the receiver, but you can use any thin case if you prefer, as the receiver is so thin.
 For the Pixel 2 XL it's available from Amazon UK and Amazon US.

-Some wireless chargers can be fiddly to place your phone on, and one of the best we found, which we used in our tests, was the Anker Qi-Certified PowerPort Wireless 5 Stand Wireless Charger (£18.99 or in the US $16.99).
+Some wireless chargers can be fiddly to place your phone on correctly and one of the best we tested to help avoid this issue was the Anker Qi-Certified PowerPort Wireless 5 Stand Wireless Charger (£19.99 or $16.99 in the US).
 Some other charger stands were a bit fussy about where the phone sat, but not this one.

-This charges your phone wirelessly, and also works as a stand for your phone.
-Just pop it on and it will start to charge back to full power.
+This charges your phone wirelessly and also works as a stand so that it's easily glanceable on your desktop.
+Just pop your Pixel on and it will start to charge back up to full power.